Siguza/v0rtex/docs/index.md

 I lack a 32-bit device that can go higher than 9.3.5 though, so...
 I can offer my knowledge to devs wanting to take a stab at it, but I won't personally do it.

-### ETA wen?
+### ETA wen ?

 I don't know.
 I suppose this is a good time to start writing my own patchfinder (I want a _maintainable_ one), so...
-I guess I'l actually do that.
-No idea what roadblocks I'll run into though, or how long that'll take.
-Don't expect anything soon though.
+I guess I'll actually do that.
+No idea what roadblocks I'll run into though or how long that'll take.
+Don't expect anything soon.

 ## Conclusion